lucamartucci/lucamartucci.github.io/_posts/2019-10-29-LearnCrypto01.md

 ---
 layout: default
 permalink: /CryptoLec01/
-title: Intro to Cryptography Lecture 1
+title: Intro to Cryptography 01
 tags: Cryptography
 ---
-I'm starting to study cryptography by following Yevgeniy Dodis' notes at this [link](https://cs.nyu.edu/courses/fall08/G22.3210-001/index.html), and would like to make some summary notes.
-The notes will mostly focus on proofs.
-I will also use other material as references [1][2][3] in order to make notes about additional details.
+I'm starting to study cryptography and would like to make some summary notes.
+I'll mainly follow Yevgeniy Dodis' notes at this [link](https://cs.nyu.edu/courses/fall08/G22.3210-001/index.html).
+Additionally, I also refer to other great notes such as [1][2][3] to cover additional discussions.

+These notes will mostly focus on proofs and discussion on definitions and other details for the purpose of better understanding.
+Proofs are often based on the original notes, but I try to present in some equivalent ways as exercise.
+In some situations I also construct some proofs to complete originally omitted parts.

 ## 1. The Basic Scenario in Cryptography